chandrashekarhamse/ansible-webapp/README.md

 STEPS TO RUN

-1. Have the ansible setup and select the target node.
+1. Have the ansible setup and select the target nodes.

 2. Edit the Host and inventory files according to your hosts